A practical guide to your Freshdesk customer portal setup

 Expert Verified

 Let's be honest, everyone wants to offer customer self-service.
-The dream is simple: customers find their own answers, and your support team gets to tackle the really tricky problems.
+The dream is simple: Customers find their own answers, and your support team gets to tackle the really tricky problems.
 For a lot of teams, a Freshdesk customer portal is where this journey begins.

 Understanding the Freshdesk customer portal

 Think of the Freshdesk customer portal as your company's 24/7 support hub.
-It's a website you can brand that gives customers one place to go for help, anytime they need it.
+It's a professional website you can brand that gives customers one place to go for help, anytime they need it.
 It really boils down to three main things:

 -